Empowering Health Autonomy

 -

 Bovaer is a feed additive for cattle to reduce the amount of methane in flatulence.
 Methane makes up about a millionth of the Earth’s atmosphere and livestock contributes less than 14.5% of methane emissions.
-Bovaer has been shown to reduce to methane produced by cattle by about 30% in dairy cows and 45% in beef cattle.
+Bovaer has been shown to reduce the methane produced by cattle by about 30% in dairy cows and 45% in beef cattle.

 Use of Bovaer would only reduce methane in the atmosphere by about one billionth.